magic-wormhole/magic-wormhole-protocols/server-protocol.md

 all nameplates, even ones which they've allocated themselves.
 Note that a claim (and therefore an allocation) also automatically opens the mailbox, see below.
+The `claim` command has the optional boolean field `allocate` (defaulting to `true`), which if set to `false` will result in an error if the to be claimed nameplate does not already exist.
+The intent behind this is clients who want to insure themselves against user mistakes when entering a nameplate.

 Nameplates (on the server) must live until the second client has learned about the associated mailbox, after which point they can be reused by other